docker/docs/develop/develop-images/dockerfile_best-practices.md

 You can add labels to your image to help organize images by project, record licensing information, to aid in automation, or for other reasons.
-For each label, add a line beginning with `LABEL` and with one or more key-value pairs.
+For each label, add a line beginning with `LABEL` with one or more key-value pairs.
 The following examples show the different acceptable formats.
 Explanatory comments are included inline.

 Strings with spaces must be quoted or the spaces must be escaped.
 Inner